-Six Mile Island is situated at the convergence point of two instense site forces: flows of wind from the west and the flow of the Allegheny River from the east.
-The intensity of this convergence generates a speculative experiment in material energies and generative ecologies as large scale sedimentary 3D Printing.
-As the erosive properties of wind and water weather the different densities of layered material, striations within walls become revealed and landscape morphologies become a mapping of weathers.
+Six Mile Island is situated at the convergence point of two intense site forces: flows of wind from the west and the flow of the Allegheny River from the east.
+The intensity of this convergence generates a speculative experiment in material energies and generative ecologies in the form of large scale sedimentary 3D Printing.
+As the erosive properties of wind and water weather the different densities of layered material, striations within walls become revealed and landscape morphologies become an interactive mapping of weathers.

 Time Frame_14 Weeks